VOLTTRON/volttron/docs/source/volttron-topics/change-log/message-bus-refactor/rabbitmq-refactor.rst

 RabbitMQ Management Tool Integrated Into VOLTTRON
 =================================================

-Some of the important native RabbitMQ control and management commands are now integrated with the :ref`volttron-ctl <>` (vctl) utility.
+Some of the important native RabbitMQ control and management commands are now integrated with the :ref`volttron-ctl <Platform-Commands>` (vctl) utility.
 Using `volttron-ctl`'s RabbitMQ management utility, we can control and monitor the status of RabbitMQ message bus:

 .. code-block:: console